FalloutX/50-degrees/README.md

 ![Step 9 Completed](https://cloud.githubusercontent.com/assets/3653345/25075144/fc8cc8f4-232a-11e7-9a5e-c52ebf494642.png)

-## Step 10: Finish the UI for the /detail route
+## Step 10: Finish the UI for the /detail route (tag - `step10`)
 At this point the /detail route should have all the data it needs to render.

  - [x] Finish the app by finishing the UI for the /detail route.

 The final /detail route looks like this.
 ![Step 10 Completed](https://cloud.githubusercontent.com/assets/3653345/25082942/81f00cfe-2371-11e7-83aa-10fac8d26507.png)

+## Step 11: Build for production and host it

+- [ ] Configure your webpack.config.js settings to build for production.
+- [ ] Host your app.